Gerard Victory: Biography

 Victory was born in Dublin, Ireland, in 1921 the son of a shopkeeper Thomas Victory and his wife, Delia (née Irwin).
-After schooling, he read Celtic Studies at University College, Dublin and Music at Trinity College Dublin, earning a doctorate in 1972.
+After schooling, he read Celtic Studies at University College Dublin and Music at Trinity College Dublin, earning a doctorate in 1972.

-In April 1948 Victory married Geraldine Herity, they had five children: Alma, Fiona, Isolde, Raymond, and Alan.
+In April 1948 Victory married Geraldine Herity, and they had five children: Alma, Fiona, Isolde, Raymond, and Alan.
 Victory died in Dublin on 14 March 1995, aged 73.
-His papers are held in Trinity College and the Contemporary Music Centre hold a number of his scores.
+His papers are held in Trinity College and the Contemporary Music Centre holds a number of his scores.

 Career

 In terms of composition, Victory was mostly self-taught, although he received some formal training from John F. Larchet, Alan Rawsthorne and Walter Beckett.
-He also attended the "International Summer Courses for New Music" in Darmstadt, Germany.
+He also attended the Darmstadt International Summer Courses for New Music in Darmstadt, Germany.

-In 1948 he was joint composer of music for a song in a play by Irish playwrightTeresa Deevy called Light Falling, this was performed by the Abbey Experimental Theatre Company in the Peacock Theatre, Dublin.
+In 1948 he was joint composer of music for a song in a play by Irish playwright Teresa Deevy called Light Falling, this was performed by the Abbey Experimental Theatre Company in the Peacock Theatre, Dublin.
 His work was also part of the music event in the art competition at the 1948 Summer Olympics.

-Victory's career was primarily in music administration, serving as Director of Music for Ireland's national broadcasting station RTÉ from 1967 to 1982.
-He was a president of UNESCO's International Rostrum of Composers, a Fellow of the Royal Irish Academy of Music and a recipient of the French Ordre des Arts et des Lettres and German Bundesverdienstkreuz.
+Victory's career was primarily in music administration, serving as director of music for Ireland's national broadcasting station RTÉ from 1967 to 1982.
+He was a president of UNESCO's International Rostrum of Composers, a fellow of the Royal Irish Academy of Music and a recipient of the French Ordre des Arts et des Lettres and the German Bundesverdienstkreuz.

 Legacy

-The Gerard Victory Commission is a prize has been named in his honour awarded to the most promising individual composer.
+The Gerard Victory Commission, a prize named in his honour, is awarded to the most promising individual composer.